 Now you have to find your grow tent’s volume and what fan is best suited for it.

-To calculate your grow tent’s volume, you need to multiply the height, width, and breadth of your grow tent.
+To calculate your grow tent’s volume, you need to multiply your grow tent’s height, width, and breadth.

 Here is a brief idea about what fan you need even if the CFM rating is unavailable in your country.